 In 2010, the American Heart Association released new guidelines stating that bystanders should perform chest compressions-only CPR for adults who have a sudden cardiac arrest.
-The reason for this change away from conventional CPR training in removing the long-practiced mouth-to-mouth breathing technique is that research had shown that chest compressions are just as effective as chest compressions with rescue breaths in terms of circulating oxygen-rich blood to the brain.
+The reason for this change away from conventional CPR training in removing the long-practiced mouth-to-mouth rescue breath technique is that research had shown that chest compressions are just as effective as chest compressions with rescue breaths in terms of circulating oxygen-rich blood to the brain.

 Conventional CPR rescue breathing, often referred to as mouth-to-mouth breathing can be an important part of CPR, but it can be an obstacle for a first responder.
 The main reason for this is that rescue breathing requires the rescuer to have their mouth close to the patient’s mouth, which can expose them to potentially infectious diseases.
 In many cases the rescue breathing caused first responders to hesitate in performing CPR, which can decrease the chances of survival for the patient.

-In 2008 new guidelines from the American Heart Association state that bystanders should perform chest compressions-only CPR for adults who have a sudden cardiac arrest.
+In 2008 new guidelines from the American Heart Association stated that bystanders should perform chest compressions-only CPR for adults who have a sudden cardiac arrest.
 This change is based on research that shows chest compressions are just as effective as chest compressions with rescue breaths in terms of circulating oxygen-rich blood to the brain.

-The new guidelines still recommend that bystanders perform CPR with rescue breaths for children and infants who have a sudden cardiac arrest.
+The new guidelines still recommend that bystanders perform CPR with rescue breaths for children and infants who have sudden cardiac arrest.
 This is because children and infants are more likely to die from a lack of oxygen than adults.

 Basic Life Support for Healthcare Providers is a course that teaches healthcare providers how to properly perform CPR and use an AED.
 The course is designed for doctors, nurses, paramedics, and other healthcare providers.